We recently announced the 2016 180 Medical College Scholarship recipients. This week, meet Maria Cerio, a 2016 scholarship recipient.

 We were especially inspired by how much Maria has worked to overcome the physical challenges that are still present, due to the Transverse Myelitis symptoms that continue.

 Recently, Maria has accepted the challenge of going to college, where she hopes she will make a difference.

-As of this fall semester, Maria has begun her first semester of college at George Washington University with a currently undeclared major.
+As of this fall semester, Maria has begun her first semester of college at George Washington University.
 We hope her first year of college is a blast and that she continues to excel and change others’ lives.